Start a Blog and Make Money!

 - Topics in the News that apply to what you do — or how you can help.

 - Tips you can share about what you've learned along the way.

-Here's a a couple tips for when you are unable to or don't have the time to create a draft post with your ideas.
+Here are a couple of tips for when you cannot or don't have the time to create a draft post with your ideas.

 - What I do is have a Notepad document on my desktop that I can open and type in ideas as they come to me for future reference.

 - If I'm on my tablet, I send myself an email with my idea to my main desktop.